 Switching from teacher-centered instruction to student-centered teaching practice

-The flipped classroom instructional model puts students in the center of teaching, and it increases students’ responsibility and active participation in the learning process.
-Thus, you may spend class time on discussing the content presented in the pre-recorded videos assigned to learners, completing various tasks or working on projects that students can carry out in small teams.
+The flipped classroom instructional model places students in the center of teaching, and it increases students’ responsibility and active participation in the learning process.
+Thus, you may spend class time discussing the content presented in the pre-recorded videos assigned to learners, completing various tasks or working on projects that students can carry out in small teams.
 When using the flipped classroom approach, you no longer deliver lectures in front of the class.
-So, you can spend much more time on meaningful learning activities, and you can help and guide your students during the entire class.
-Having students watch recorded lectures also allows you to create small work groups, so learners can put in practice what they have learned from these videos.
+Therefore, you can spend much more time on meaningful learning activities, and you can help and guide your students during the entire class.
+Having students watch recorded lectures also allows you to create small work groups in the classroom, so learners can put into practice what they have learned from these videos.

 Turning passive learners into active ones

 Moreover, this approach also facilitates differentiated instruction as you may spend more time on addressing your students’ questions, thus, offering them individual support and feedback on their work.
-While learners are carrying out various activities in small groups, for instance, you may offer personalized attention to those students who have difficulties in completing certain parts of the task.
+While learners are carrying out various activities in small groups, for instance, you may offer personalized support for those students who have difficulties in completing certain parts of the task.
 Another advantage of this instructional method is that students learn from one another, and they acquire a deeper understanding of the content through meaningful and collaborative tasks.

 The flipped classroom approach also allows students to learn at their own pace.
-For example, they can watch the recorded lectures several times if they don’t understand certain things, they can store these recordings and watch them later if they need it.
-Students can also take notes or write down their questions, then, discuss them with their peers or teacher during class.
+For example, they can watch the recorded lectures several times if they don’t understand certain content, they can store these recordings and watch them later if they need it.
+Students can also take notes or write down their questions; then, discuss them with their peers or teacher during class.

 Are you wondering if the flipped classroom approach is right for you?